Hi, I’m Joel aan ‘t Goor, and I’d like to share a bit of my story with you.

 Many of them seemed to be quite lonely deep inside, and not only because it’s lonely at the top.
 It often seemed the other way around as well.
 Weren’t they pursuing success in all its forms to push away feelings of loneliness and emptiness?
 And if I was very honest with myself, didn’t that also apply to me?

 During the two-year search that followed, I tossed out many of my old convictions and a lot of new doors opened.
 As a result, I’ve undergone a transformation.
-I look at the world differently now, I experience life differently, I especially look at myself differently, and I better know why I’m here.
+I look at the world differently now, I experience life differently, I especially look at myself differently, and I know better why I’m here.
 I’m more in touch with and have more feeling for everything I do.
 “Feeling,” which for me had always taken a back seat to the rational mind, has assumed a more leading role now.

 I have become happier, more optimistic, and, above all, contented as a result.
 Who I am and what I do have a place, and I have a sense of Purpose in particular.
 I have made a number of very conscious choices which have helped me enormously in this respect.
 They have given the undercurrent of my life more purpose and direction.
 That sense of Purpose doesn’t come from thin air.
 You have to develop a feel for it.

 The transformation I’m talking about is far from unique; many have come before me.
 In the history of mankind, numerous people have talked about the same transformation I talk about in this book—Lao Tze, Buddha, Jesus, Rumi, and countless others.
-Many of their words have been distorted and twisted, however, and all sorts of things have been made up to keep the mind-blowing truth about who we are and what we came to do here on earth away from humanity.
+Many of their words have been distorted and twisted, however, and all sorts of things have been made up to keep the mind-blowing truth about who we are and what we came to do here on Earth away from humanity.

 More people than ever before are now undergoing this transformation.
 Mankind is waking up, Mankind is stepping out of “The Matrix.”
 In this process of waking up, we will experience that the reality in which we live is even more exceptional than many of the ancient sages told us.
 And meanwhile, science is finding more and more confirmation for it.